isaacnmm/pestpolicy-hugo2XX/content/posts/best-shoes-for-standing-all-day-with-bad-knees/index.md

 Brooks GTS 20 takes the first spot for best Shoes for Standing All Day with Bad Knees.
 It has many amazing features and technologies that make it ideal for all-day wear.

 For starters, the GTS 20 features a GuideRails support technology that helps to prevent excess movement of the foot.
 Hence, protects the wearers knees from injuries.
-Most people who are on their feet for extended periods love the support and comfort that the [shoe](https://pestpolicy.com/best-shoes-for-arthritic-hips/) provides.
+Most people who are on their feet for extended periods love the support and comfort that the [shoe](https://pestpolicy.com/best-shoes-for-arthritic-hips/)provides.

 Other than that, the BioMoGo DNA and the DNA LOFT Crash Pad work in conjunction to provide unmatched cushioning for a great wear experience.